cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 * The proposed new walls,
 * And any walls you will tear down.

-Use a separate page for each sketch:
+Use a separate page for each sketch.

-* Sketch 1: What your interior currently looks like, including any windows and doors in the room.
+* Sketch 1: What your interior currently looks like, including any windows and doors.
 * Sketch 2: What your remodel project will look like when it's completed.
   * Make sure you label smoke and carbon monoxide detectors and any walls that will be partially or completely torn down.